bracko-3/RentMinder/README.md

 #### Examples
 1.1

-Given the water/sewer bill for the current month has been billed.
+Given the water/sewer bill for the current month is $75.80.
-When I input the water/sewer bill data.
+When I input $75.80 in the water/sewer bill box.
-Then I can save the water/sewer bill data.
+Then I can save the water/sewer bill to the app.

 1.2

-Given the rent has been billed for the current month.
+Given rent is $3000 for the current month.
-When I input the rent cost.
+When I input $3000 in the rent box.
-Then I can save the rent data.
+Then I can save the rent cost.

 1.3

-Given the wifi bill for the current month has been billed.
+Given the wifi bill for the current month is $60.
-When I input the wifi bill cost.
+When I input $60 in the wifi bill box.
 Then I can save the wifi bill cost.

+1.4

+Given the electric/gas bill for the current month is $230.
+When I input $230 in the electric/gas bill box.
+Then I can save the electric/gas bill cost.

 ### Requirement 2: Send Reminders

 #### Scenario